lijoraj-p-r/myportfolio/README.md

 # 🌐 Personal Portfolio Website

-This is my **personal portfolio website**, built using HTML, CSS, and JavaScript.
-It is a dynamic website designed to showcase my projects, skills, and contact information.
+A modern, responsive, and interactive portfolio website built with HTML, CSS, and JavaScript, showcasing projects, skills, and achievements with clean design and smooth user experience.

 ## 🔗 Live Demo